An average population age of just 15 years means that Uganda is disproportionately young. 19.7% of people live below the poverty line.

 What are the challenges?

-Civil conflict and the AIDS pandemic have left many children growing up without parental care.
+Civil conflict and the AIDS pandemic left many children growing up without parental care.
 Violence and corruption exacerbated existing poverty, and the fragile economy struggles with high inflation.
 The debilitating effects of malaria and HIV/AIDS have a huge impact on many families.
 There has been woefully inadequate government investment in schools, medical care and social welfare.

 How is Global Care helping children in poverty in Uganda?

 Global Care has been supporting vulnerable children through its child sponsorship programme in Uganda since the early 1980s.
-We support almost 500 children in and around Kampala, in Soroti, in the rural north and in Rukungiri, in the mountainous south-west.
+We support almost 500 children in and around Kampala, in Soroti, in the rural north-east and in Rukungiri, in the mountainous south-west.

 Many of our children are orphaned, or from AIDS-affected families, or are living in families barely able to cope.

 Education is such a key factor in helping vulnerable children – yet education, especially in rural parts of Uganda, is hopelessly underfunded.

 - helping individual children access education, social support and welfare care

 - enabling vocational skills training, where an academic schooling is unsuitable

 - helping children with disabilities make progress and access learning and healthcare